Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 The module gets its name from the filename (without the extension), for example: a file `module1.mojo` contains the code for module `module1`.
 The code in a module has no main() function, so you can’t execute a module like in module1.mojo.
 However, you can import this into another file with a main() function and use it there.

 A Mojo *package* is just a collection of Mojo modules in a directory that includes an `__init__.mojo` file.
 The directory name works as the package name when importing the package.

+>Note: The packages of the Mojo standard library are stored in `/home/username/.modular/pkg/packages.modular.com_mojo/lib/mojo`

 You can then import all the modules together or individually.
 For example: the map() function resides in the `functional` module in the `algorithm` package, so you can import it as:
 `from algorithm.functional import map`.